 Neutrino emission is also important for the transport of energy from the stellar interior to the surface, from which the energy can be radiated.
 During the early evolutionary stages of stars, internal energy is mainly transported by mechanisms such as radiative diffusion or convection.
 As a result, the rate of energy outflow is related to the temperature gradient of the star.
-At high temperature $(T > 10^9 \text{ K})$ , however, a relatively large number of photons have energies in excess of the threshold for pair production, $\gamma \rightarrow e^+ + e^-$ (Section 4.2.2).
-The positron and electron, in turn, may either annihilate via $e^+ + e^- \rightarrow 2\gamma$ or via $e^+ + e^- \rightarrow 2\gamma$ $v + \overline{v}$ .
+At high temperature ( $T > 10^9$ K), however, a relatively large number of photons have energies in excess of the threshold for pair production, $\gamma \rightarrow e^+ + e^-$ (Section 4.2.2).
+The positron and electron, in turn, may either annihilate via $e^+ + e^- \rightarrow 2\gamma$ or via $e^+ + e^- \rightarrow \nu + \overline{\nu}$ .
 These neutrinos emerge directly from their point of origin and will escape from the star.
-During the late evolutionary stages of massive stars, this production of neutrino-antineutrino pairs represents the dominant energy loss mechanism.
+In fact, during the late evolutionary stages of massive stars, this (non-nuclear) production of neutrino-antineutrino pairs represents the dominant energy loss mechanism.
 The energy outflow is in this case directly determined by the neutrino production rate.
 Neutrino energy losses rise strongly with temperature and have a profound influence on the stellar evolution of massive stars (Section 1.4.3 and Chapter 5).

-β-Decay Probabilities
+Beta-Decay Probabilities

 A detailed discussion of the theory of weak interactions in nuclei is beyond the scope of the present book.
 A modern account can be found, for example, in Holstein (1989).
-Here we will focus on the elementary Fermi theory of β-decay which explains satisfactorily lifetimes and the shapes of electron (or positron) energy distributions.
-Fermi's theory of β-decay is discussed in most introductory nuclear physics texts (see, e.g., Krane, 1988).
-We will initially assume that the β-decay occurs under laboratory conditions.
+Here we will focus on the elementary Fermi theory of $\beta$ -decay which explains satisfactorily lifetimes and the shapes of electron (or positron) energy distributions.
+Fermi's theory of $\beta$ -decay is discussed in most introductory nuclear physics texts (see, for example, Krane 1988).
+We will initially assume that the $\beta$ -decay occurs under laboratory conditions.
 Beta-decays in stellar plasmas will be addressed afterward.
-The rate of nuclear $\beta$ -decay can be calculated from the golden rule of time-dependent, first-order perturbation theory (Messiah, 1999).
-To illustrate the most important results, we will first discuss $\beta^-$ -decay, although the derived expressions are equally valid for positron emission.
+The rate of nuclear $\beta$ -decay can be calculated from Fermi's golden rule of time-dependent, first-order perturbation theory (Messiah 1999).
+In order to illustrate the most important results, we will first discuss $\beta^-$ -decay, although the derived expressions are equally valid for positron emission.
 The case of electron capture is subsequently discussed.

-Electron or Positron Emission
+Electron or positron emission